The Pandemic Loss I Didn't Expect

 But still, I worried.
 I stockpiled both rice and beef, worried we would run out.
 I cooked, I froze, I measured, I fed, and then I worried more.

 Barley’s health problems began in earnest three years ago, when my Dad, a vet, found a mass in her abdomen during a routine exam.
-An ultrasound found a tumor and surgery revealed it was dangerously close to major blood vessels in her liver.
+An ultrasound found a tumour and surgery revealed it was dangerously close to major blood vessels in her liver.
 Even the specialist couldn’t get clean margins.
-The tumor would come back.
-A little over a year later, we found another malignant tumor, this time on one of her back haunches.
+The tumour would come back.
+A little over a year later, we found another malignant tumour, this time on one of her back haunches.
 Another specialist.
 Another successful — albeit temporary — treatment.

 Advertisement